 The Happy Habit of Painting Every Day

-- DATE: Zoom meetings every Tuesday in FEBRUARY 2021.
+- DATE: Weekly Zoom meetings on Tuesdays in FEBRUARY 2021.

 - MEETINGS TIME: 11:00 am to 12:30 pm EST (if you can’t make it at that time the meetings will be recorded and shared with the group by the end of the day)

 - EXERCISES FOLLOW UP: Monday through Friday follow up on exercises through a private Facebook group or What’s App group (if you prefer not using social media)